 Regularly analyze results of volunteer experience survey and share results/summary with department/program supervisory team.

 Maintain current documentation for all volunteers.

+Act as the safety officer for ReStore volunteers to ensure proper safety practices are followed and enforced.

+Communicate with ReStore staff about any issues and encourage ReStore staff to share any issues with safety, attitude, or expectations with ReStore volunteers.

 Assist with Affiliate Special Events as Needed